 They say never meet your heroes, but David Wolfe, founder of online luxury mattress provider Leesa, is quick to put that one to bed.

+He has just returned from a week-long trip to Necker Island, the private retreat of Richard Branson, after Leesa was chosen as one of six fast-growing young businesses to meet the entrepreneurial legend in a performance-based competition run by ecommerce giant Shopify.
 “I met Richard Branson!” exclaimed Wolfe now back in the US where he set up Leesa last year.
 “It was an extraordinary experience.
 To be in the same room as one of your career heroes was amazing.
 Almost everything he said was wise, irreverently wise.
 He was the entrepreneurial role model for my generation.”
 Read more about Richard Branson:

 Share this story